 Reservoir Running Track Renovation

-The Reservoir is famed for the 1.58-mile running track that encircles the 106-acre body of water, spanning almost the entire width of the Park and running from 86th to 96th Streets, offering breathtaking views of the Manhattan skyline.
-The Reservoir running track is also one of the Park’s most important locales for recreation and exercising because of its low-impact surface.
+The Reservoir is famed for the 1.58-mile running track that encircles the 106-acre body of water.
+Spanning almost the entire width of the Park and running from 86th to 96th Streets, it offers breathtaking views of the Manhattan skyline.
+The Reservoir running track is also one of the Park’s most important areas for recreation and exercise because of its low-impact surface.

-Central Park Conservancy has embarked on a significant renovation of the running track, which was last renovated by the Conservancy 15 years ago.
-Over the years, the track has eroded throughout many locations, leaving it rutted and uneven.
-Significant drainage issues means that rainwater regularly pools on the track and exacerbates the damage.
+Central Park Conservancy has embarked on a significant renovation of the running track, which the Conservancy last renovated 15 years ago.
+Over the years, the track has eroded in many locations, leaving it rutted and uneven.
+Significant drainage issues mean that rainwater regularly pools on the track and exacerbates the damage.
 As part of the renovation, the track will be completely reconstructed with a new inner curb to address these chronic issues, and provide for the lasting success of the project.

-Renovation work will occur in sections in order to cause as little disruption as possible.
-Additionally, the surface of the Bridle Path is currently being repaired to offer exercisers an alternative.
+Renovation work is taking place in sections to cause as little disruption as possible.
+Additionally, the surface of the Bridle Path was repaired to offer exercisers an alternative.

-The Reservoir running track renovation is a $3 million undertaking, which has been privately rasied by Central Park Conservancy.
+The Reservoir running track renovation is a $3 million undertaking, which was privately raised by Central Park Conservancy.